Nearly geodesic surfaces are filling: Introduction

-Although the property of being filling sorts out a subclass of submanifolds of a hyperbolic $3$-manifold, it also reflects certain topological complexity of the ambient manifold.
+Although the fillingness sorts out a subclass of submanifolds of a hyperbolic $3$-manifold, it also reflects certain topological complexity of the ambient manifold (this principle fails in general).
 Recall from Thurston [\citenum{twThurstonThreemanifold}, Definition 3.8.1] that a geometric $3$-manifold is a Riemannian $3$-manifold supporting one of the eight model geometries.
-Nathan Dunfield first suggested the existence of \poi filling surfaces (with infinite fundamental groups) in a non hyperbolic geometric $3$-manifold, i.e., the Hantzsche-Wendt manifold. \begin{theorem} If $M$ is a geometric $3$-manifold and admits a $\pi_1$-injective filling homotopy class of surfaces, then $M$ is hyperbolic, spherical, Euclidean, or $\hp \times \R$. \end{theorem} In the proof we explicitly construct some filling surfaces; see \Cref{fillingflat} for the Euclidean manifolds and \Cref{fillinghyperbolic} for the $\hp \times \R$ ones.
+Nathan M. Dunfield first suggested the existence of \poi filling surfaces (with infinite fundamental groups) in a non hyperbolic geometric $3$-manifold, i.e., the Hantzsche-Wendt manifold. \begin{theorem} If $M$ is a geometric $3$-manifold and admits a $\pi_1$-injective filling class of surfaces, then $M$ is hyperbolic, spherical, Euclidean, or $\hp \times \R$. \end{theorem} In the proof we explicitly construct some filling surfaces; see \Cref{fillingflat} for the Euclidean manifolds and \Cref{fillinghyperbolic} for the $\hp \times \R$ ones.
 We also introduce an elementary inequality connecting the volume of a hyperbolic $3$-manifold with the area of its filling surfaces.
-By \Cref{filling representative}, a least area surface in a filling $[S]$ cuts $M$ into balls and thus naturally $\area(S)$ and $\vol(M)$ satisfy the isoperimetric inequality for $M$, which was pointed out by Wu and Xue \cite{wxPrimeGeodesicTheorem}.
-The hyperbolic space can be characterized as a space satisfying linear isoperimetric inequalities.
-Let $\rank(M)$ be the smallest number of generators of $\pi_1(M)$. \begin{theorem} Let $M$ be a closed hyperbolic $3$-manifold and $[S]$ a filling homotopy class of $\pi_1$-injective surfaces.
+By \Cref{filling representative}, a least area surface in a filling $[S]$ cuts $M$ into balls and thus naturally $\area(S)$ and $\vol(M)$ satisfy the isoperimetric inequality for $M$.
+The hyperbolic space can be characterized as one satisfying linear isoperimetric inequalities.
+Let $\rank(M)$ be the smallest number of generators of $\pi_1(M)$. \begin{theorem} Let $M$ be a closed hyperbolic $3$-manifold and $[S]$ a filling class of $\pi_1$-injective surfaces.
 Then any representative $S$ satisfies

 and there is an absolute constant $C$ such that

 \end{theorem} Current estimates give $C$ an order of $10^{-9}$.
 The qualitative linearity between the rank of $S$ and $M$ in \eqref{rank of a filling surface and hyperbolic manifold} contrasts other geometries: \Cref{example filling torus in rank tend to infinity} gives a sequence of $3$-manifolds $M_j$ with $\hp\times \R$ geometry such that $\rank(M_j) \rightarrow \infty$ but all admit a filling torus.
 The proof of \eqref{area of S and M} is a natural consequence of the linear isoperimetric inequality for hyperbolic $3$-space.
 The proof of \eqref{rank of a filling surface and hyperbolic manifold} relies on \eqref{area of S and M} and \cite{bglsCountingArithmeticLattices} which bound the rank from below by the volume for symmetric space.
 Cooper \cite{cdPresentationLengthVolume} bounds the volume by the presentation length which inspires \eqref{rank of a filling surface and hyperbolic manifold}.